 6) Continue following Forest Road 6522 up to the ridgetop, until the road-end.
 This distance is approximately 2.5-3.0 miles, depending how far the road can be traveled.

 The standard route for Mount Fernow begins west of the mountain.
 There are several other approaches and routes for Mount Fernow, all of which are more labor-intensive and/or have routefinding issues, including from the north (Johnson Ridge), south (Alpine Baldy), and east (Kelley Creek).
-These other route options can be submitted as "Route" pages in the future.
+These other route options are welcome to be submitted as "Route" pages in the future.

 The route map below is a basic guideline.
 The general route (i.e. fisherman's path) between the road-end and Jakes Lake follows on or near ridgetops.